4d/docs/docs/API/entityClass.md

 #### Description

-The `.save()` function <!-- REF #entityClass.save().Summary -->saves the changes made to the entity<!-- END REF --> in the table related to its dataClass.
+The `.save()` function <!-- REF #EntityClass.save().Summary -->saves the changes made to the entity<!-- END REF --> in the table related to its dataClass.
 You must call this method after creating or modifying an entity if you want to save the changes made to it.

 The save operation is executed only if at least one entity attribute has been "touched" (see the [`.touched()`](#touched) and [`.touchedAttributes()`](#touchedattributes) functions).
 Otherwise, the function does nothing (the trigger is not called).